microsoft/kernel-memory/docs/SECURITY_FILTERS.md

 to each document a User ID tag that your application can filter by.

-**Vector DBs like Azure Cognitive Search, Qdrant, Pinecone, etc. don't offer document-level permissions** and search results can't vary by user.
+**Vector DBs like Azure Cognitive Search, Qdrant, Pinecone, etc. don't offer record-level permissions** and search results can't vary by user.
 Vector storages are optimized to store large quantity of documents indexed using embedding vectors, and to quickly find similar documents.
-Vector records stored in Vector DBs though can be decorated with metadata, and can be filtered when searching, applying some logical filters.
+Memory records stored in Vector DBs though can be decorated with metadata, and can be filtered when searching, applying some logical filters.

 Kernel Memory leverages this capability, and uses specific native filters